AutoQuant: An Auditable Expert-System Framework for Execution-Constrained Auto-Tuning in Cryptocurrency Perpetual Futures: Data and Market Setting

-For ETH/USDT, SOL/USDT, and AVAX/USDT, we use 4-hour OHLCV series and corresponding 8-hour funding-rate series drawn from major exchanges.
-Data availability differs by asset in our reproducible snapshot: the ETH series spans 2021-12-31--2025-11-24, while the SOL/AVAX series spans 2021-01-01--2025-12-16.
-Our evaluation windows for the replications begin on 2021-12-31 for all three assets (Section~\ref{data-and-market-setting}), and we evaluate them under the same strict execution semantics and a conservative cost family (asset-specific fee/slippage baselines plus the cost-sensitivity grid described in Section~\ref{sec:strict4h_execution}).
+For ETH/USDT, SOL/USDT, and AVAX/USDT, the study uses the same construction convention: one cleaned 4-hour OHLCV series and one corresponding 8-hour funding-rate series per asset, drawn from the venue-specific perpetual-futures records retained in the reproducible snapshot.
+Data availability differs by asset: the ETH series spans 2021-12-31--2025-11-24, while the SOL/AVAX series span 2021-01-01--2025-12-16.
+They are evaluated under the same strict execution semantics and a conservative cost family, using asset-specific fee/slippage baselines together with the Stage~II cost-sensitivity grid.

-In this manuscript, the label \emph{core} refers specifically to the BTC/USDT 4-hour segment used for the naive-versus-rigorous cost and constraint stress test in Section~6.3 (2019-09-08--2021-12-31).
-Separately, the BTC/USDT windowed experiments (baseline window diagnostics and the one-stage versus two-stage comparison) use the explicit training/validation splits that extend through 2023-01-01, and long-horizon diagnostics extend through 2025-10-14.
-Table~\ref{tab:btc4h_data} reports descriptive statistics for the naive-versus-rigorous core segment and the long-horizon segment.
+In this manuscript, the label \emph{core} refers specifically to the BTC/USDT 4-hour segment used for the naive-versus-rigorous cost and constraint stress test.
+Separately, the BTC/USDT windowed experiments use explicit training/validation splits that extend through 2023-01-01, and long-horizon diagnostics extend through 2025-10-14.

-Throughout the paper we use the following terminology for BTC/USDT 4-hour windows (and analogous windows for the ETH/SOL/AVAX replications): \begin{itemize} \item \emph{Training window} (2019-09-08--2021-01-01): used exclusively for Stage~I Bayesian optimization. \item \emph{Validation window} (2021-01-01--2023-01-01): used within the Stage~II double-screening protocol for robustness checks and selection, but not for Stage~I candidate generation. \item \emph{Long-horizon robustness window} (2019-09-08--2025-10-14): the extended series used for long-run diagnostics (including the deflated Sharpe calculation) and cost-stress tests, not for parameter selection. \item \emph{Blind post-ETF window} (2024-01-01--2025-10-14): a hold-out segment within the extended series that is never used for tuning or selection and serves solely for post-hoc robustness assessment. \end{itemize} For the ETH/USDT, SOL/USDT, and AVAX/USDT replications, we use an analogous scheme with training (2021-12-31--2023-01-01), validation (2023-01-01--2024-01-01), and a post-2024 hold-out starting 2024-01-01 (ending 2025-11-24 for ETH and 2025-12-16 for SOL/AVAX).
+Throughout the paper, date ranges are interpreted as half-open intervals \([{\rm start},{\rm end})\), so adjacent windows do not share bars.
+The following terminology is used for BTC/USDT 4-hour windows, with analogous windows for the ETH/SOL/AVAX replications: \begin{itemize} \item \emph{Training window} (2019-09-08--2021-01-01): used exclusively for Stage~I Bayesian optimization. \item \emph{Validation window} (2021-01-01--2023-01-01): used within Stage~II double-screening for robustness checks and selection, but not for Stage~I candidate generation. \item \emph{Long-horizon robustness window} (2019-09-08--2025-10-14): used for long-run diagnostics and cost-stress tests, not for parameter selection. \item \emph{Blind post-ETF window} (2024-01-01--2025-10-14): held out from tuning and selection and used solely for post-hoc robustness assessment. \end{itemize}